jdnichollsc/Risk-Assessment-Service/README.md

 ### Behavioral questions
 - Negative feedback.
-- Other situations alidned with the previous values.
+- Other situations aligned with the previous values.
 - Prepare sticky notes.

 ## Project